front-commerce/developers.front-commerce.com/source/docs/essentials/extend-the-graphql-schema.md

 }
 ```

-Let’s increment it by sending a Mutation to our server:
+You can even increment the counter by sending a Mutation to your server:

 ```graphql
 # http://localhost:4000/playground